Last Updated on by

 It has a modern design, which can make it a little complicated to use for resawing.
 Although, as you use it, you will learn all its capabilities.

-With the JET JWBS 14DXPRO 14-inch Bandsaw, you really can’t go wrong with any resaw.
+JET JWBS 14DXPRO 14-inch Bandsaw is one of the best and you really can’t go wrong with any resaw.
 It is one great saw.
 If you are in search of a top option on the market, this should be your choice.

 There are a few things you need to consider when picking a bandsaw for resawing and listed below are some of these important things to note.